Skip to main content

 Full bottle under $50: Versace Eros EDT

-Versace Eros at around $50 is the right pick if you want a single full-size bottle that looks like a proper gift when he opens it.
-Fresh mint and green apple in the opening, vanilla and cedarwood in the dry-down — distinctive without being divisive.
-The packaging is notably better than you'd expect at the price: dark blue glass with the Medusa head motif, looks intentional on a bathroom shelf.
+Versace Eros at around $50 is the pick if you want a single full-size bottle that looks like a proper gift.
+Fresh mint and green apple in the opening, cedarwood and vanilla in the dry-down.
+Distinctive without being challenging.
+The packaging is notably good for the price: dark blue glass with the Medusa head motif that looks deliberate on a bathroom shelf.

 Versace